 Want to learn from home?
 You're in the right place to learn how and to discover if online learning is right for you!

-To access your online courses, login to your Blackboard account on:
+To access your online courses, login to your MyCanvas account on:

 - Reliable internet service provider (dial-up connection will work but DSL or cable is preferred)

 - Reputable anti-virus program (be sure to regularly update your anti-virus program and visit Microsoft Windows Update to be sure you have the latest protection against viruses)

 Some MyCanvas courses use browser plugins.
 To view portions of these sites, you may need one or more of the following plugins (browsers will generally automatically download any plugin required by a particular page):

 - Adobe Reader – view, navigate and print Adobe PDF files across all major computing platforms

 - Flash – view interactive quizzes, animations and activities